benpatterson/benpatterson.github.io/_posts/2017-05-07-truth-about-hackathons.md

 >[T]he direct impact of tangible outcomes does not tell the entire story...[T]angible outcomes may have intangible impacts...Hackathons often provided a venue for participants to take risks, foregoing ordinary demands of productivity to experiment with a new approach that might not pay off.

-I want to tell you The Truth about hackathons, and that truth will be different depending on who is looking in the mirror.
+In other words, the true power of hackathons is in the intangibles.
+The greatest intangible, to me, is The Truth.
+That truth will be different depending on who is looking in the mirror.

 ###The Truth###